Clemson University Forest

 The Clemson University Forest is a large natural area used by tens of thousands of visitors a year for birdwatching, hunting, hiking, mountain biking, horseback riding – and many other activities that bring joy, improve health, and develop a conservation-conscious community.
 This is all a good thing – part of Clemson’s Land Grant mission, and valuable […]

 One thing is certain and that is forests are in a constant state of change.
 Wind, fire, disease, floods – these are natural ecological processes that introduce change.
-Forest managers participate in that change process, making decisions that last for generations.
-Foresters are specially trained to understand how their decisions will influence future conditions.
-Sometimes […]
+Forest managers are trained foresters who participate in that change process.
+They make decisions about harvests of individual trees and tracts and their subsequent management that last […]